 But where do you start and what rooms are the most import to stage?

 The living room is a key focal point.
 When a home buyer walks into the living room, they transport their family into their dream.
 They might see a shared haven where they will watch movies as they snuggle on the couch with their kids and spouse.
 You’re simply showing them what they can look forward to with a great staging job.

 Next, make sure your stager hits the kitchen, as this is one of the rooms where people spend the most time.
 The kitchen is also associated with nourishing our families, so plenty of warm, fuzzy feelings come to the surface here.
 Make sure the stager puts extra effort into bringing out the best features.
 Play up its open qualities and clearly define work areas.
 Pay attention to how the primary meal preparer would be expected to go through the process of cooking a meal.
 Does the kitchen feel convenient and welcoming?
 This is the goal to shoot for.

-Once your listing is freshly staged, you can feel confident it won’t last on the market.
+Once your listing is freshly staged, you can feel confident it won’t last on the real estate market.